praths/stacktextflow/README.md

-stacktextflow
+Stack Textflow
 =============

-The stackoverflow editor you'll love. - A browser extension that replaces the default stackoverflow editor with a powerful WYSIWYG editor.
+The Stack Textflow editor you'll love. - A browser extension that replaces the default stackoverflow editor with a powerful WYSIWYG editor.

-To read about features please visit: [idmean.github.io/stacktextflow](http://idmean.github.io/stacktextflow/)
+To read about features please visit: [idmean.github.io/stacktextflow](http://idmean.github.io/Stack Textflow/)

 ##Installing the alpha version of the plugin

 ###Safari
 Make sure you have "Show Develop in menu bar" activate, which can be found under Safari > Preferences > Advanced.
 Then choose "Show Extension Builder" click on the "+" in the lower left and select "Add Extension".
-You will be asked to select a folder, select `stacktextflow.safariextension` in this repository.
+You will be asked to select a folder, select `Stack Textflow.safariextension` in this repository.
 Then click Install in the upper right.

 ###Chrome
 Open the site [`chrome://extensions` ](chrome://extensions) in Chorme.
 Activate "Developer Mode" in the upper right,  then click "Load unpacked extension" select the folder `chrome` in this repository.